lolo859/vodka-dev/docs/vodka-lib-usage.md

 This is the class responsible for storing the metadatas common to all variables and datatypes.

 **Attributes that must be set after declaration:**
-- `std::string name` : the name of the variable that will be used to identify the variable inside the vodka code
+- `std::std::string name` : the name of the variable that will be used to identify the variable inside the vodka code
 - `std::string uuid` : the UID of the variable that will be used to identify the variable inside the kernel code
 - `bool is_vodka_constant` : define if the variable is a vodka constant
 - `bool in_data_section` : define if the variable should be written inside the `data` section